 Fertilization.
-As mentioned previously, preplant fertilizer of nitrogen and phosphorous is applied.
-The first preplant fertilization is applied together with the listing before the ground is shaped and rolled into beds.
-The second is applied after the beds are formed.
+As mentioned previously, preplant fertilizer of nitrogen and phosphorous is in most cases applied together with the listing before the ground is shaped and rolled into beds.

-Fertilizer applications during the growth period include mostly nitrogen and are applied via the furrow irrigation system.
+Fertilizer applications are mostly N and are applied via the furrow irrigation system.
 The amount and type of fertilizer we included in this study are based on an average of what most growers applied.

-Irrigation: Prior to transplanting and during root establishment, irrigation is applied via a sprinkler system.
+Irrigation.
+Prior to planting and during germination, irrigation is applied with a sprinkler system.
 Growers can purchase or rent sprinkler irrigation systems.
 We calculated costs for this study based on ownership of an existing sprinkler irrigation system.
-Celery requires frequent irrigation due to the shallow nature of its roots.
-Inadequate irrigation can lead to a calcium deficiency known as blackheart, which causes adverse effects to the marketability of the produce.